Origin-pod/OriginByte/blog/2025-07-02-from-html-to-pixel.md

 | **Layout**      | Render Tree  | Geometry (boxes & positions) |
 | **Paint**       | Layout boxes | Raster layers                |
 | **Composite**   | Layers       | Final image on screen        |

+#### Curious ?

+Now the question arises, how we used to do it without GPUs ?

+Let's explore that in the next article HTML to Pixel without GPUs...

+Stay tuned /